LunarWatcher/doesnotfail2ban/README.md

 [^1]: Docker prepends its rules to iptables.
 I can't tell if ufw does too (though I half doubt it), but I did try prepending the dnf2b rules in FORWARD and INPUT, and Docker happily placed itself in front of them when it (re)started.
 This would be a lot easier to work around if Docker didn't try to put itself in front of other firewall rules, but here we are.

+### Docker and dnf2b

+Without using a reverse proxy (nginx logs are great for a lot of the detections) that itself is not dockerised, you need to provide a way for dnf2b to access the logs from your docker containers for the various services.

+This is left as an exercise to the reader, as the process for doing so varies from service to service.
+You can in theory use the [journald logging driver](https://docs.docker.com/config/containers/logging/journald/), but this is untested and will likely have multiple bugs.

+Dnf2b itself is not available as a docker container, and there is no official support for running dnf2b within a docker container.
+If you try to do so anyway, you're on your own.

 ## Installing

 In case you're fine with the warnings, installing has been conveniently placed in a script that you can find under `scripts/install.sh`.
 These commands will not be included separately in the readme, because they're already in that script file.
 TL;DR: it's `mkdir build && cd build && cmake .. && make && sudo make install`.